 Are you currently working at a job you enjoy or industry you love and plan to be there for the foreseeable future?

 If switching careers or going back to school is on the horizon, it’s probably also not a good time to be looking to buy a home, unless you have a very secure plan for making your mortgage payments.
 You don’t want to go through a stretch where you won’t be able to make your mortgage payments once your emergency fund runs out.
 If you think paying rent is a waste (it’s not), then imagine the feeling of making years of mortgage payments and having your house taken away.

-Again, things change and stuff happens, but if you’re on probation at work, it makes sense to figure that out before buying a house.
+Again, things change, and stuff happens, but if you’re on probation at work, it makes sense to figure that out before buying a house.
 A new job may also make your new commute unbearable, so be sure to take that into account.
-This ties well into financial stability.

 Are you financially prepared to buy a home?

-Lastly, just because you’re renting does not mean you have to cram the family into a small 1 bedroom apartment.
-You can still rent a spacious 4 bedroom house with that large yard you’ve always dreamt of.
+Lastly, just because you’re renting does not mean you have to cram the family into a small one-bedroom apartment.
+You can still rent a spacious four-bedroom house with that large yard you’ve always wanted.
 Just make sure it fits into your budget.
 It’s okay to rent for a few years while you figure out if that new job or neighborhood is the right one.
 The most important thing is making sure your social, professional, and financial lives are all ready!
-It’s better to delay and make a right decision than to rush and make a choice that is tough (and costly) to unwind.
+It’s better to delay and make the right decision than to rush and make a choice that is tough (and costly) to unwind.

 Our awesome article on Renting vs. Buying A House explores when it makes more financial sense to purchase vs. rent a home.